Pre-training on Synthetic Driving Data for Trajectory Prediction: Discussion

 \section{Discussion}

 In this section, we elaborate on some detailed design choices we made.
-In Sec.~\ref{sec:map}, we validate the necessity of map augmentation.
-In Sec.~\ref{sec:traj}, we analyze the synthetic data distribution to further validate the necessity of self-supervised pre-training.
-In Sec.~\ref{sec:info}, we look into the information leak problem and validate our pre-training model architecture choice, which avoids information leak and effectively improve fine-tuned performance.
+In Sec ~\ref{sec:data} and Sec.~\ref{sec:map}, we validate the necessity of driving data synthesis and map augmentation.
+In Sec ~\ref{pt_comparison}, we compare different representation learning methods for utilizing generated data.
+In Sec.~\ref{sec:info}, we look into the information leak problem and validate our pre-training model architecture choice, which avoids information leaks and effectively improves the fine-tuned model's performance.